 Objective TE 1.1 Provide a traffic circulation system that is coordinated with and adequately serves the anticipated and planned development of the Future Land Use Map (FLU Map 2.1) based on growth projections for the short and long term planning periods.

-Policy TE 1.1.1 TE Map 3.1 is the City's Existing Traffic Circulation, Functional Classification, and Road Network Jurisdiction Map.
-Policy TE 1.1.2 TE Map 3.4 is the City's 2038 Future Traffic Circulation Map.
-Policy TE 1.1.3 TE Map 3.5 is the City's 2038 Future Functional Classification Map, which also depicts the right-of-way anticipated to implement the future traffic circulation system for the City.
-Policy TE 1.1.4 Coordinate the City's traffic circulation system as shown in TE Maps 3.4, 3.5, 3.6, 3.7, 3.8 and 3.9 with the Future Land Use Map (FLU Map 2.1), for the short and long term planning periods.
-Policy TE 1.1.5 Transportation facilities for the short term planning period are shown in TE Map 3.6 2023 Future Traffic Circulation Map.
+- Policy TE 1.1.1 TE Map 3.1 is the City's Existing Traffic Circulation, Functional Classification, and Road Network Jurisdiction Map. - Policy TE 1.1.2 TE Map 3.4 is the City's 2038 Future Traffic Circulation Map. - Policy TE 1.1.3 TE Map 3.5 is the City's 2038 Future Functional Classification Map, which also depicts the right-of-way anticipated to implement the future traffic circulation system for the City. - Policy TE 1.1.4 Coordinate the City's traffic circulation system as shown in TE Maps 3.4, 3.5, 3.6, 3.7, 3.8 and 3.9 with the Future Land Use Map (FLU Map 2.1), for the short and long term planning periods. - Policy TE 1.1.5

+Transportation facilities for the short term planning period are shown in TE Map 3.6 2023 Future Traffic Circulation Map.
 TE Map 3.8 is the City's 2023 Future Functional Classification Map, which also depicts the right-of-way anticipated to implement the 2023 traffic circulation system for the City.

-Policy TE 1.1.6 Policy TE 1.1.7 Recognizing the growing need for regional connectivity, the City shall coordinate with appropriate agencies, including Palm Beach County, Palm Beach TPA and FDOT, to support policies and programs that encourage local traffic to use alternatives to the Strategic Intermodal System (SIS).
+Recognizing the growing need for regional connectivity, the City shall coordinate with appropriate agencies, including Palm Beach County, Palm Beach TPA and FDOT, to support policies and programs that encourage local traffic to use alternatives to the SIS.

 The City shall coordinate with Palm Beach County, Palm Beach TPA, FDOT, and other appropriate agencies regarding the implementation of Transportation Systems Management (TSM) strategies that include optimization of traffic signal systems and other innovative transportation system management activities.

-Objective TE 1.2 Maintain mobility and provide a safe transportation system.
-Policy TE 1.2.1 TE Map 3.2 is the City's Existing Road Level of Service Map.
+Maintain mobility and provide a safe transportation system.

+TE Map 3.2 is the City's Existing Road Level of Service Map.
 The adopted road level of service ("LOS") standard for Seminole Pratt Whitney Road within the City shall be "D." The adopted road LOS standard for all other functionally classified roads shall be "D." Road LOS will be based on the peak hour, peak direction traffic volumes.
-The road level of service standards are adopted.
-Policy TE 1.2.2 Establish a process in the Land Development Regulations for monitoring and reporting road LOS for all arterial and collector roads.
-Policy TE 1.2.3 Recognize and comply with the provisions of the Palm Beach County Traffic Performance Standards Ordinance, Article 12 ULDC, as they apply.
-Policy TE 1.2.4 Adopt Land Development Regulations that establish a mobility system, which shall ensure that the LOS standards are achieved and maintained.
+The road level of service standards are adopted for planning purposes only.

+Establish a process in the Land Development Regulations for monitoring and reporting road LOS for all arterial and collector roads.

+Recognize and comply with the provisions of the Palm Beach County Traffic Performance Standards Ordinance, Article 12 ULDC, as they apply.

+Adopt Land Development Regulations that establish a mobility system, which shall ensure that the LOS standards are achieved and maintained.

-Policy TE 1.2.5All functionally classified roads, with the exception of Seminole Pratt Whitney Road and the future extension of 60th Street North, shall be maintained by the City or SID.
+All functionally classified roads, with the exception of Seminole Pratt Whitney Road and the future extension of 60th Street North, shall be maintained by the City or SID.

-- Policy TE 1.2.6 Adopt access management standards within the Land Development Regulations to govern the spacing and number of connections and site access points onto public roads, for the purpose of preserving adequate and safe roads. - Policy TE 1.2.7 To ensure that road LOS standards are maintained, while providing for flexibility in the development of the community, the Land Development Regulations may establish a land use equivalency process, through which exchanges of different land uses consistent with the Future Land Use Map (FLU Map 2.1) may be accomplished so long as the proposed development does not result in additional transportation impacts.
+Adopt access management standards within the Land Development Regulations to govern the spacing and number of connections and site access points onto public roads, for the purpose of preserving adequate and safe roads.

+To ensure that road LOS standards are maintained, while providing for flexibility in the development of the community, the Land Development Regulations may establish a land use equivalency process, through which exchanges of different land uses consistent with the Future Land Use Map

+(FLU Map 2.1) may be accomplished so long as the proposed development does not result in additional transportation impacts.
 Exchanged land uses shall be consistent with the future land use category for the given parcel of land or collective parcels under a single development plan.